Register now to get rid of these ads!

 Member

 1993.
 Between Kansas City and Joplin, Missouri.
 On our way to the first R&C Americruise.
 That dot in front of me is the late Steve Osborn ("weeds" on here) in his 28/29 roadster pickup.
 No top.
+No fenders.
 Steve told me via CB that the faster he goes the dryer he stays.
 I'm in Clarence right behind him.
 We're doing probably 80ish.
 I had sort of finished the chop on Clarence a week or so before this.
 I had a windshield but no other gl***.
 What a wet weekend.

 20181120_205003.jpg